-I’m a recovering strategy consultant and Harvard MBA turned full-time outdoorwoman.
-My greatest passion is to push myself physically and mentally in the backcountry, in environments that push the limit of human ability without being terribly objectively dangerous - think non-technical high altitude peaks, steep big-wall rock climbs, and ultra-distance mountain trails.
-I also manage Aurora Women’s Expeditions which runs regular women’s trips to select high altitude peaks around the world.
+Sunny’s passion is to push herself physically and mentally in the backcountry, in environments that push the limit of human ability without being terribly objectively dangerous - think non-technical high altitude peaks, steep big-wall rock climbs, and ultra-distance mountain trails.
+In between ultra efforts and big climbs, Sunny resides in Kanab, UT, where she and her husband co-own one of the region’s premier backcountry outfitters: Dreamland Safari Tours.
+Sunny also founded and manages AWExpeditions which runs regular women’s expeditions to high altitude peaks around the world.

 I was a complete couch potato until my early twenties, and only started running trails because it seemed like an easy and cheap way to get fit.
 And I still really like hanging out on the couch during my off-season!